mingshenhk/sero-2026-status/docs/wallets.md

 - Historical download links may be broken
 - Some wallet instructions from old guides may no longer match current systems
 - Network sync may fail if public nodes are unavailable
+- Full node wallet and Pullup wallet may not be interchangeable in account-file format

 ---